yiisoft/db-sphinx/docs/guide/pt-BR/usage-data-providers.md

 ```

 However, if you want to use ['facet' feature](usage-facets.md) or [query meta information](usage-meta.md) benefit
 you need to use `Yiisoft\Db\Sphinx\ActiveDataProvider`.
-It allows preparing total item count using query 'meta' information
+It allows preparing total item count using query `meta` information
 and fetching of the facet results:

 ```php